Northern Spain and the Camino de Santiago

 Hi.
 I'm Rick Steves, back with more of the best of Europe.
 This time we're all getting pumped up to run with the bulls in Pamplona...and if I survive that — we'll join the pilgrims — gratefully, as they hike to Santiago in northwest Spain.
 Thanks for joining us.

 The Camino de Santiago — literally the "Way of St. James" — is Europe's ultimate pilgrimage route.
 Since the Middle Ages, pilgrims have walked hundreds of miles across North Spain to pay homage to the remains of St. James in the city named for him, Santiago de Compostela.
 And in our generation the route has been rediscovered, and more and more pilgrims are traveling this ancient pathway.

 In this episode we'll enjoy a raucous festival, survive a stampede, witness drama in the arena, join pilgrims as they trek across Spain, ponder magnificent Romanesque art, attend a swingin' Mass, and share in the jubilation of a pilgrimage completed.

 While dedicating a month of your life to walk the Camino may be admirable, it doesn't work for everyone.
-But any traveler can use this route as a sightseeing spine — a string of worthwhile cities, towns, and countryside sights — and an opportunity to appreciate a bit of the joys and lessons that come with being a pilgrim.
+But any traveler can use this route as a sightseeing spine and as an opportunity to appreciate some of the joys and lessons that come with being a pilgrim.